all-in-one-of/snippets/HOU DOP Flip.md

 - substep = dodaj stepy w framie

 ### [Particle Motion]:
+Collision detection // move outside is faster than particle
 #### Separation:
 #### Droplets:
 #### Vorticity:
 - preservation rate (how much vorticity should rename of end of second) (decay value) retain sworling motion.

 ### [Volume Motion]:
+- smoothing
 #### Volume Limits:
 - **waterline** (semi open boundaries)(above opne, belowe close) it should be on water level.
 - **use boundary layer** - (adv waterline) (velocity volume - at volume boundaries) (surface volume control geo in boundary padding) if both not connected it will use warterline options.
 (Houdini 16 Masterclass)